Dangerous Game (album): Background

-Mary Weiss was the lead singer of the 1960s girl group the Shangri-Las, that released a number of hit pop songs between 1964 and 1966.
+Mary Weiss was the lead singer of the 1960s girl group the Shangri-Las, who released a number of hit pop songs between 1964 and 1966.
 After their split in 1968, Weiss gave up singing, and worked for an architectural firm and as a commercial interior designer.

 In 2005, Weiss left her job to return to music.
 She was persuaded to record a solo album, despite having not sung in almost 20 years.
 She recalled that she did not even sing along to the car radio.

 Production

-Billy Miller, manager at Norton Records met Weiss at a party in 2005 for Rhino Records' box set One Kiss Can Lead to Another: Girl Group Sounds Lost and Found.
-In 2007 she contacted him, and suggested that she might be up for recording again.
-Miller proposed the Memphis garage rock band the Reigning Sound as collaborators, and Weiss after download the band's catalog, gave her approval.
+Billy Miller, manager at Norton Records, met Weiss at a party in 2005 for Rhino Records' box set One Kiss Can Lead to Another: Girl Group Sounds Lost and Found.
+In 2007 she contacted him, and suggested that she might wish to record again.
+Miller proposed the Memphis garage rock band the Reigning Sound as collaborators.
+Weiss, after downloading the band's catalog, gave her approval.

 Reigning Sound leader Greg Cartwright wrote most of the songs and a co-produced the album with Miller.